5 Safety Precautions You Should Know Before Your DIY Home Renovation

 - Know when you need to ask for help or hire a professional.

-- Pay attention to the things that are around you when you are in need of safety equipment.
+- Pay attention to the things that are around you when you need safety equipment.

 - Know where the closest windows are for ventilation.